 PERSONAL HELPERS and/or CONTRACTORS:

-- Any help that is not affiliated with Medford Leas, should be directed to go to the Loading Dock entrance
+- Any help that is not affiliated with Medford Leas, should be directed to go to the Front Desk entrance at the Community Center

 to be screened before commencing work.